This is not my article i have followed this from some where which is briefly explained about webservices:-

 Visual Studio 6.0 users will find the layout of Visual Studio .NET familiar enough that they can get working without much assistance.
 We'll help users who are new to Visual Studio.
 Users new to Visual Studio .NET can also rely on its extensive built-in Help feature.

-To create a new web service, fire up Visual Studio .NET and either select the New Project button on the default Start Page or click File New Project on the main Visual Studio .NET menu bar.
+New Project on the main Visual Studio .NET menu bar.
 The Visual Studio project model is the same as earlier versions, in that a file can be part of a project, and a project part of a solution.
 A solution is the outermost container, containing zero or more projects.
 After selecting an option to create a new project, you'll see the screen in Figure 2-1.

-|
+| |

 Here you have the option to create a variety of project types from templates.
 Under Visual C# Projects, one template option creates an ASP.NET web service, while our examples use the C# language, the same option also available as a Visual Basic project, and similar options for Managed C++ exist as well.
 In addition to selecting a project language and template, you must specify a project name and location.
 The location fior the HelloWorldService should be the URL of the IIS web server you just configured to work with FrontPage Extensions (e.g., http://localhost).
 For this example, we'll use the project name "HelloWorldService."